MicrosoftDocs/Hololens/hololens/hololens2-support.md

 - [Purchase HoloLens 2](https://www.microsoft.com/hololens/buy) use this option to learn more about HoloLens 2 pricing and options
 - See below list of business desk numbers to speak with our Commercial Store Support colleagues if you need help via phone support
-- If you are not purchasing through the Microsoft Store, reference this [list of authorized HoloLens 2 resellers](hololens2-purchase.md) and countries where HoloLens 2 is available.
+- For purchases outside of the Microsoft Store, reference this [list of authorized HoloLens 2 resellers](hololens2-purchase.md) and countries where HoloLens 2 is available.

 ### Commercial Store Support numbers
 >[!Note]